-Yolanda Baldasaro, Superintendent of Education; Marcel Jacques, Administrator Special Education; Pat Rocca, Principal - Elementary; Tina DiFrancesco, Recording Secretary presentation.

-Chair Racine announced the resignation of Naomi Gutknecht, Primary LDA-N representative on the SEAC.
+Yolanda Baldasaro, Superintendent of Education; Marcel Jacques, Administrator Special Education; Pat Rocca, Principal - Elementary; Tina DiFrancesco, Recording Secretary Chair Racine announced the resignation of Naomi Gutknecht, Primary LDA-N representative on the SEAC.
 More information is forthcoming in regards to a new representative.

-Moved by Trustee Burkholder Seconded by Heather Schneider
+Seconded by Heather Schneider

-THAT the Special Education Advisory Committee approve the Agenda of the Special Education Advisory Committee Meeting of June 1, 2011, as amended to strike the
+THAT the Special Education Advisory Committee approve the Agenda of the Special Education Advisory Committee Meeting of June 1, 2011, as amended to strike the presentation.

-.
-Disclosure of Interest
+4. Disclosure of Interest